code-monet/sim-gamer-kit/docs/index.md

 # Sim Gamer Kit

-A collection of tools for flight and racing simulation gamers.
+A collection of tools for flight and driving simulation gamers on Windows (10 and 11).

 ## Tools

 ### FFFSake, force feedback engine for vJoy

-FFFSake, or **F**or **F**orce **F**eedback's **Sake**, is:
+[FFFSake](./fffsake/index.md), or **F**or **F**orce **F**eedback's **Sake**, is:

-*   Technically, a
-library that can bridge force feedback commands received by vJoy to a DirectInput compatible device.
+*   Technically, a library that can bridge force feedback commands received by vJoy (virtual joystick) to a DirectInput compatible (physical) device.
-*   Practically, a plugin to get force feedback effects on your physical device while your game is actually being played with a vJoy virtual joystick, which is in turn being fed with inputs by an application like Joystick Gremlin.
+*   Practically, a plugin to get force feedback effects on your wheel/joystick while your game is actually being played with vJoy, which is in turn being fed with inputs by an application like Joystick Gremlin.

 ### IndirectInput, compatibility fixes for DirectInput games and devices

-IndirectInput is a DLL-replacement based video game compatibility fixer, focused on fixing issues seen when playing flight and racing games with DirectInput devices.
+[IndirectInput](./indirect_input/index.md) is a DLL-replacement based video game compatibility fixer, focused on fixing issues seen when playing flight and racing games with DirectInput devices.

+## Joystick Gremlin Plugins

 ### Joystick as H-shifter

-A Joystick Gremlin plugin to use 2 analog axes (typically a flight stick) as an H-shifter.
+[Gremlin plugin](./joystick_gremlin_plugins/h_shifter.md) to use 2 analog axes (typically a flight stick) as an H-shifter.

 ### Joystick as Handbrake

-A Joystick Gremlin plugin to use an analog axis (typically a flight throttle) as a handbrake (in games that only support toggle handbrakes).
+[Gremlin plugin](./joystick_gremlin_plugins/handbrake.md) to use an analog axis (typically a flight throttle) as a handbrake (in games that only support toggle handbrakes).

 ## Game-Controller Compatibility Guides

-A directory of guides for fixing input and force feedback compatibility issues using tools in this kit.
+A [directory of guides](./game_guides/index.md) for fixing input and force feedback compatibility issues using tools in this kit.

+## Hardware Compatibility Guides

+A [directory of guides](./hardware_guides/index.md) describing common compatibility issues with DirectInput devices (crowd-sourced).